ministryofjustice/itpolicycontent/content/confluence/passwords.md

 You should protect your passwords to the best of your ability.

-For general information about using passwords, and your responsibilities for them, see the [Password Guidance][pg].
+[Password Guidance][pg] gives you information about using passwords, and your responsibilities for them.
 For information about choosing and using passwords, see the [Password Standard][ps].
 For the detailed rules about passwords within the MOJ, see the [Password Policy][pp].